liyangc2S2023/Emergency-Social-Network/README.md

 ### How to run this project code
     $ npm install
-    $ node app.js
-    or $ npm run dev (recommanded, see config in package.json)
+    $ npm run dev (recommanded, see config in package.json)

 if you wish to auto-reload the page, then run: